openorchard/ls-module-oocustomerror/readme.md

 ooCustomError

-A custom error handler module for Lemonstand
+Minor testing.

+It does work.
+Needs some theme mock ups.

-Untested, use at your own risk.
+The use of this module is still at your own risk.
+Released into the public domain.
+Enjoy.